SaRA: High-Efficient Diffusion Model Fine-tuning with Progressive Sparse Low-Rank Adaptation: Introduction

-Inspired by a theory in model pruning, which posits that within a trained model, there exist parameters with relatively small absolute values that have negligible impact on the model's output, an intuitive idea is: whether we can find a way to leverage these ineffective parameters to make them effective again, and enhance the model's generative capabilities.
-To achieve this goal, the target ``ineffective" parameters we seek must possess two properties: 1) \textbf{temporary ineffectiveness}: the parameters themselves have minimal impact on the current model's output; 2) \textbf{potential effectiveness}: the parameters are not redundant due to the model's structural design, but have a certain ability to learn new knowledge (if handled properly, they can be effective again).
-We first conducted an analysis on the influence of small parameters in pre-trained diffusion models (Stable Diffusion 1.5, 2.0, and 3.0) on the model outputs, and found that the smallest $10\%$ (even $20\%$) of parameters by absolute values did not contribute much to the generative process (Fig.~\ref{fig:SD-Threshold}, see Sec.~\ref{sec: useless parameters}).
-Furthermore, we examined the potential effectiveness of these parameters and discovered that their ineffectiveness is not inherent (extrinsic) to the model's nature, but rather due to the instability of the training process (see Sec.~\ref{sec:unstable training}).
-Specifically, the randomness in the training process causes some parameters to approach zero by the end of training.
-This observation inspired us to rationally utilize these temporally ineffective parameters to make them effective again and fine-tune pre-trained generative models.
+\hut{\yr{Inspired by a theory in model p}runing, \yr{which} posits that within a trained model, there exist parameters with relatively small \yr{absolute values} that have negligible impact on the model's output, an intuitive idea is: whether we can \yr{find a way to} leverage these ineffective parameters to \yr{make them effective again, and} enhance the model's generative capabilities.
+To achieve this \yr{goal}, the target \yr{``}ineffective\yr{"} parameters we seek must possess two properties: 1) \textbf{temporary ineffectiveness}: the parameters themselves have minimal impact on the current model's output; 2) \textbf{potential effectiveness}: the parameters \yr{are} not redundant due to the model structure, but have \yr{a certain ability} to learn new knowledge \yr{(if handled properly, they can be effective again)}.
+We first \yr{conducted an analysis on} the \yr{influence} of small parameters in pre-trained diffusion models \yr{on the model outputs}, and found that the smallest $10\%$ (even $20\%$) of parameters by absolute \yr{values} did not contribute \yr{much} to the generative process (Fig.~\ref{fig:SD-Threshold}\yr{, see Sec.~\ref{sec: useless parameters}}).
+Further\yr{more}, we examine\yr{d} the potential effectiveness of these parameters and discover\yr{ed} that their ineffectiveness is not inherent \zjn{(extrinsic)} to the model's nature, but rather due to the instability of the training process \zjn{(see Sec.~\ref{sec:unstable training})}.
+Specifically, the randomness in the training process causes \yr{some} parameters to \yr{approach} zero by the end of training.
+This \yr{observation} inspired us to rationally utilize these \yr{temporally ineffective} parameters to \yr{make them effective again and} fine-tune pre-trained generative models.}